MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Planner/track-message-center-tasks-planner.md

 ## How you can use Planner to track your message center tasks

 Message center posts will sync to one plan in Planner, and into one bucket of that plan.
-You can customize this plan however you like; before you turn on Planner syncing, you might want to figure out how you'll be using Planner so you will know which messages you want to sync, and how.
+You can customize this plan however you like; before you turn on Planner syncing, you might want to figure out how you'll be using Planner so you'll know which messages you want to sync, and how.
 If you’re unfamiliar with Planner, watch [Organize your team’s tasks in Planner](https://support.office.com/article/video-organize-your-team-s-tasks-in-microsoft-planner-c931a8a8-0cbb-4410-b66e-ae13233135fb), see the [Planner Quick Start](https://support.office.com/article/sign-in-to-microsoft-planner-fe43c972-5a95-4071-86d4-423a64a3b21e), or browse [Planner help](https://support.office.com/planner).

 Based on what we've heard from customers, here are some suggestions about how to organize your plan: